eldobbins/python-novice-gapminder/_episodes/16-writing-functions.md

 > {: .solution}
 {: .challenge}

-> ## Encapsulate of If/Print Block
+> ## Encapsulation of an If/Print Block
 >
 > The code below will run on a label-printer for chicken eggs.
-A digital scale will report a chicken egg mass (in grams) to the computer and then the computer will print a label.
+A digital scale will report a chicken egg mass (in grams)
+> to the computer and then the computer will print a label.
 >
 > Please re-write the code so that the if-block is folded into a function.
 >